ArmandPhilippot/apeu/README.md

 About this structure:

 - `button.astro`: your Astro component
-- `button.stories.astro`: your stories about the component
+- `button.stories.astro`: your component's stories

-The `button.stories.astro` file is a regular Astro page: import the component, use a layout if needed, and use HTML markup to write about the component.
+The `button.stories.astro` file is treated as a regular Astro page: import the component, use a layout if needed, and use some HTML markup to add explanations regarding the component behavior.

 > [!NOTE]
 > The VS Code extension will infer the file name as `Button`, so to import your component you'll need to rename the import (e.g. `ButtonComponent`) to avoid conflicts.

-Using that structure, you can access your stories in a browser using the following slugs:
+The integration supports a base path to inject the stories.
+So with the current configuration and using the previous structure, you can access your stories in a browser with the following slugs:

 - `/design-system/components/button`
 - `/design-system/components/link`